 You can check them out here.

-You can also find oline events and webinars without putting your city.
+You can also find oline events and webinars by searching the "Location" box for Online Events.

-According to the American Diabetes Association, that’s 1 in every 10 adults being diagnosed with diabetes and shows no signs of slowing down.
+According to the American Diabetes Association, that’s 1 in every 10 adults being diagnosed with diabetes and the numbers are showing no signs of slowing down.